 Contaminant Data Display and Download Tool or CD3 is an innovative visualization tool for accessing water quality data for the San Francisco Bay-Delta and northern montane regions.
 It is the primary tool for accessing and downloading the San Francisco Bay Regional Monitoring Program’s (RMP) long-term dataset and other project data stored in SFEI's Regional Data Center (RDC).

-The 2019 RMP Annual Meeting will be held on October 10 at the David Brower Center in Berkeley, CA. The theme of the meeting is “Pollutant Pathways to the Bay.”
-The meeting will feature sessions on the four main pathways: municipal wastewater, industrial wastewater, stormwater, and dredging and disposal of dredged sediment.
-Register for the meeting to reserve your ticket now.
+The 2019 RMP Annual Meeting was held on October 10 at the David Brower Center in Berkeley, CA. The theme of the meeting was “Pollutant Pathways to the Bay.”
+The meeting featured sessions on the four main pathways: municipal wastewater, industrial wastewater, stormwater, and dredging and disposal of dredged sediment.

 SFEI partnered with the Napa County Resource Conservation District and the Napa County Farm Bureau to develop a watershed-based framework for addressing agricultural management challenges related to improving the health of the Napa River ecosystem.
 In particular, the project sought to identify possible adaptive management measures that could allow the State Water Board to declare the Napa River unimpaired under section 303(d) of the US Clean Water Act.